 James Joyce & His Crayons

 For anyone who has read James Joyce’s work, it won’t come as any surprise to see him included in this list.
-He wrote one of the most notoriously unreadable novels in the history of English literature (Finnegans Wake); it took him seventeen years to complete, and every sentence is so oblique that most people need a companion guide to read alongside it.
-(I’m not game enough to take it on just yet – Ulysses is on my Keeping Up With The Penguins reading list, but I’m so apprehensive that I’ll probably leave it until last.)
+He wrote one of the most notoriously unreadable novels in the history of English literature (Finnegan’s Wake); it took him seventeen years to complete, and every sentence is so oblique that most people need a companion guide to read alongside it.
+(I’m not game enough to take it on just yet – but I did give Ulysses a go.)

 Why seventeen years?
 Well, firstly, Joyce considered hammering out two whole sentences to be a “good day’s work”, so he wasn’t the most prolific guy.
 Secondly, he was working at a pretty serious disadvantage: he was almost blind.
 He was horribly near-sighted, and ended up developing iritis (a painful eye condition, the result of rheumatic fever).
 He had twenty-five eye surgeries in an attempt to improve his condition, with no luck.
 So, he took to writing with large blue pencils and crayons, laying on his stomach in bed, wearing a big white coat.